xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_downloadable_products.md

 5. Save the changes.

-Note that it is possible to create downloadable products by cloning existing products in your store catalog or by import:
+Note that it is possible to create downloadable products by cloning existing products in your store catalog or by import.

-   * {% link "Cloning Products" ref_5gTzBmtP %}
+When you clone a downloadable product, the contents of the Attachments tab of the product from which a clone is created is copied to the clone product.
+As a result, you get two products using the same file attachment(s).
+If necessary, you can then edit the file attachments for the clone product (replace the files, adjust the _Free_ / _Paid_ access settings, adjust the membership based access settings, and the like).
+For more info on product cloning, see the section {% link "Cloning Products" ref_5gTzBmtP %}.

-   * {% link "CSV Import: Products" ref_WmJBfwxA %}
+For more info on product import, see the section {% link "CSV Import: Products" ref_WmJBfwxA %}.

 ## Managing Downloadable Product Attachments
 Attachments associated with a downloadable product can be managed via the Attachments tab of the product details: